SootSim

 SootSim lets you develop, test, and share React Native iOS apps without a Mac, Xcode, or a native build step in the inner loop.

-We’ve re-implemented React Native and iOS in CanvasKit, the engine Flutter uses based on SKIA and WebAssembly.
+We’ve re-implemented React Native and iOS in Skia/CanvasKit, the engine Chrome and Flutter pioneered, based on WebAssembly and HTML canvas.

 Quick start